mooreryan/parse_fasta/README.md

 ### Sequence#gc ###

-I played around with a few different implementations for the `#gc` method and found this one to be the fastest.

-The test is done on random strings mating `/[AaCcTtGgUu]/`. `this_gc` is `Sequence.new(str).gc`, and `bioruby_gc` is `Bio::Sequence::NA.new(str).gc_content`.
+The test is done on random strings matcing `/[AaCcTtGgUu]/`. `this_gc` is `Sequence.new(str).gc`, and `bioruby_gc` is `Bio::Sequence::NA.new(str).gc_content`.

-To see how the methods scale, the test 1 string was 2,000,000 bases, test 2 was 4,000,000 and test 3 was 8,000,000 bases.
+To see how the methods scales, the test 1 string was 2,000,000 bases, test 2 was 4,000,000 and test 3 was 8,000,000 bases.

                        user     system      total        real